Swright88/extending-testing/phase8/04_refactoring_exercise.md

 ## Tasks

-- Create a spreadsheet of your test inputs and expected urls
+- Create a spreadsheet of your test inputs and expected URLs
 - Use your own name for all test cases where the data is valid
 - Create a DataProvider method
 - Inside the DataProvider method, generate a 2D array from the spreadsheet and